 – Hold sites accountable to AmeriCorps expectations

 During recruitment periods, there are opportunities to attend open houses at the school sites and/or participate in a virtual panel discussion with current members to learn more about MEC’s Reading and Math Corps service opportunities.
-In the meantime, these videos show what the PreK and K-3 Reading Corps and MEC Math Corps programs look like in action:
+In the meantime, these videos show what the Early Learning Corps and K-3 Reading Corps and MEC Math Corps programs look like in action:

 Direct service is provided daily at the school site.
 There are regional and state-wide opportunities throughout the service year to interact with MEC AmeriCorps members serving at other schools as well as AmeriCorps members serving in other AmeriCorps programs.
 For example, the annual Member Celebration brings hundreds of service members to Lansing from all over Michigan.

 MEC K-3 Reading Corps Interventionists are placed at an elementary school and provide scripted, evidence-based literacy interventions to children in kindergarten through third grade.
 Interventions are conducted through one-on-one sessions using scripted, evidence-based interventions to 15-20 kindergarten to third grade children per day.
 Depending on service site, interventions are conducted in-person or virtually.
 These interventions work on letter sounds, blending or segmenting, or reading sentences and paragraphs fluently, accurately, and with expression.
 Once a week, the interventionist will conduct a 1-minute assessment to ensure each student is on track to read at grade level.
 Interventionists use before and after school time for prep and data entry.